nan0s7/nfancurve/README.md

 # nfancurve
 A small and lightweight bash script for using a custom fan curve in Linux for those with an Nvidia GPU.

-**Prerequisites:**
-- Bash version 4 and above, or a bash-like shell with the same commands
-- Nvidia GLX Driver version greater than 304
-- Update script requires git (it'll check for it when it's run)

 You are probably wondering why I have chosen to write this script in Bash.
 The reason is very simple; I wanted a script with the minimum number of dependencies possible.
 To get this script up-and-running you _technically_ only need the **temp.sh** file.
 The script itself is supposed to be quite lightweight.
 Although I'm more comfortable with something along the lines of Python or C, I felt that this was a perfect opportunity to improve on my Bash skills.